“A contemporary hideaway with alfresco geothermal pools, nestled between atmospheric lava fields, tumbling waterfalls and breathtaking glaciers”

 - Bright, modern rooms, many with private terraces and inspiring paintings by local artist Páll Guðmundsson

-- Sophisticated food which blends Icelandic ingredients with international influences
+- Sophisticated food which blends Icelandic ingredients with international influences (and a good kids menu for those travelling with children)

 - As with most places in Iceland, food is expensive and vegetarian choices are limited, but there's a bistro next to the hotel should you fancy a change